Zoo Train

 Giraffe Feeding

 Hand feed Masai giraffes and have the experience of a lifetime.
 Giraffe feeding schedule may vary due to weather and/or animal behavior; check at the giraffe deck when you visit for the day’s schedule.
-The deck is typically open 10 AM to noon, 1 to 2 PM, and occasionally 3:30-4:00 PM.
+The deck is typically open from 10:30 AM to 12:00 PM and from 1:00 to 2:00 PM.

 Cost: $8/person, $5/SB Zoo Members.
 Buy tickets at the Zoo on the day of your visit.